 2. Why You Need a Sales Prospect Profile

-Many marketing departments have created personas to target everything from web visitors/users to sales prospects and they are great however our concern was that all too often when we talked with our sales consulting clients:
+Many marketing departments have created personas to target everything from web visitors/users to sales prospects and they are great however our concern at Klozers, was that all too often when we talked with our sales consulting clients: